U.S. Capital Wealth Advisors LLC Buys Shares of 26,572 Discovery, Inc. (NASDAQ:DISCA)

 A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
 Geode Capital Management LLC boosted its position in Discovery by 3.2% during the 3rd quarter.
 Geode Capital Management LLC now owns 3,415,857 shares of the company’s stock valued at $86,493,000 after acquiring an additional 105,469 shares in the last quarter.
 Morgan Stanley lifted its holdings in shares of Discovery by 19.6% during the 2nd quarter.
 Morgan Stanley now owns 3,014,461 shares of the company’s stock valued at $92,484,000 after purchasing an additional 494,378 shares during the last quarter.
 Brahman Capital Corp. lifted its holdings in shares of Discovery by 72.4% during the 3rd quarter.
 Brahman Capital Corp. now owns 2,980,437 shares of the company’s stock valued at $75,643,000 after purchasing an additional 1,252,089 shares during the last quarter.
 Neuberger Berman Group LLC lifted its holdings in shares of Discovery by 0.6% during the 3rd quarter.
 Neuberger Berman Group LLC now owns 2,728,038 shares of the company’s stock valued at $69,210,000 after purchasing an additional 16,120 shares during the last quarter.
 Finally, Two Sigma Advisers LP lifted its holdings in shares of Discovery by 2.1% during the 3rd quarter.
 Two Sigma Advisers LP now owns 2,723,700 shares of the company’s stock valued at $69,128,000 after purchasing an additional 55,500 shares during the last quarter.
 35.51% of the stock is currently owned by institutional investors and hedge funds.

 DISCA has been the subject of several analyst reports.
 Credit Suisse Group decreased their price objective on Discovery from $61.00 to $52.00 in a report on Monday, February 14th.
-Bank of America upgraded Discovery from a “neutral” rating to a “buy” rating and increased their price objective for the company from $34.00 to $45.00 in a report on Friday, January 7th.
+Bank of America upgraded Discovery from a “neutral” rating to a “buy” rating and raised their target price for the stock from $34.00 to $45.00 in a research note on Friday, January 7th.
 Five equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
 According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and an average price target of $42.26.

 Discovery (NASDAQ:DISCA – Get Rating) last released its quarterly earnings data on Thursday, February 24th.
 The company reported $0.14 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.89 by ($0.75).
 The company had revenue of $3.19 billion for the quarter, compared to analysts’ expectations of $3.12 billion.
 Discovery had a net margin of 8.25% and a return on equity of 8.12%.
 The business’s quarterly revenue was up 6.9% on a year-over-year basis.
 During the same quarter in the previous year, the business posted $0.76 EPS.
 As a group, analysts forecast that Discovery, Inc. will post 2.69 earnings per share for the current year.